emsesp/EMS-ESP32/README.md

 In the source code:

 * Very infrequently an EMS write command is not sent, probably due to a collision somewhere in the UART between an incoming Rx and a Poll.
 The retries in the code fix that but it is annoying nevertheless and does need fixing.
 * I've seen a few duplicate telegrams being processed.
 Again, it's harmless and not a big issue.
-But a bug.
+But its still a bug.

 In the circuit: